Penicuik Athletic F.C.: Return to playing and the Willie McGinley years

-However they reformed in 2002 playing at their new home Penicuik Park in the centre of the town.
+Penicuik reformed in 2002, playing at their new home Penicuik Park in the centre of the town.

-Penicuik decided to set up a competition to design a club badge/logo which would be on the football strip and letterheads etc. In order to involve the local community, four local primary schools were invited to submit designs to the club.
-The schools involved were: Sacred Heart, Cornbank, Mauricewood and Cuikin Primary schools.
+Penicuik decided to set up a competition to design a club crest which would be on the football strip and letterheads.
+In order to involve the local community, four local primary schools were invited to submit designs to the club.
+The schools involved were Sacred Heart, Cornbank, Mauricewood and Cuikin Primary schools.
 There were over 100 entries to the competition and the winning design was submitted by Scott Anderson.
-Scott was presented with a plaque of the logo and a complete Penicuik Athletic youth strip.
-A plaque is displayed in the new changing rooms.
-The presentation was made to the winner, Scott Anderson, age 11, from Mauricewood Primary, by Club President, John Fraser and Councillor Adam Montgomery.

 Penicuik Athletic were accepted back into the re-organised East Region (with the introduction of the Super League) and took their place in the second division in season 2002–03.
 The long-awaited first game was played at Armadale in the first round of the League Cup on 6 August 2002, resulting in a 5–1 defeat.
 Over 500 spectators turned up at the new pitch in Penicuik Park on Saturday 8 August to witness a no scoring draw in a league match against Harthill Royal.
 Re-entry into the Scottish Junior Cup saw a win against Blackburn before defeat in the next round against an experienced Renfrew Juniors.
 Penicuik just missed out by a point on promotion to the first division after a 1–0 defeat in their final league match against West Calder which was controversially switched to be played on a Thursday night.

 The following season saw promotion again narrowly missed with another third-placed finish.
-However, the club won its first trophy, the Supplementary Cup when a late Brian Hancock goal secured victory over Whitburn in the final played at Blackburn Utd's Murrayfield Park.
+However, the club won its first trophy, the Supplementary Cup when a late Brian Hancock goal secured victory over Whitburn in the final played at Blackburn United's Murrayfield Park.
 The manager that night was Willie McGinley and of the team below only Billy Bald remains at the club.
 Paul Lindsay and Brian Hancock scored in the 2–1 win.